sergiorozada12/fhtlr-learning/README.md

 Sergio Rozada,
 and Antonio G. Marques

-This code belongs to a paper that has been submitted for publication in *ICASSP 2024*.
+This code belongs to a paper that has been published in *ICASSP 2024*.

 > The associated paper presents low-rank tensor models for finite-horizon MDP value-based methods.
 They are easy to tune, and parametrize.
 Their performance is comparable to neural network methods in terms of speed of convergence, and returns.